rtCamp/action-deploy-wordpress/README.md

 Create a file at location `.github/deploy/deploy.php` in your git repo to provide your own [Deployer.org](https://deployer.org/) script.

-Please note that it will completely override this action's original [deploy.php](https://github.com/rtCamp/action-deploy-wordpress/blob/master/deploy.php).
-So if you need some portion of original file, you need to copy that to your own `deploy.php`.
+Please note that it will completely override this action's [original deploy.php](https://github.com/rtCamp/action-deploy-wordpress/blob/master/deploy.php).
+So if you need some portion of [original deploy.php](https://github.com/rtCamp/action-deploy-wordpress/blob/master/deploy.php), you need to copy that to your own `deploy.php`.

 ## License